ejunior/modern_cmake_samples/README.md

    - Dependencies:
       - Boost (external - to learn how to use find_package)
       - Allegro (integrate with a library built without cmake package support)

+   - DESCRIPTION
+    - mysqrt
+        - get the version of the app from the integration and put it in the code
+    -